 So I want you right now to think about your death.
 The death of people you care about.
 What would your life look like?

-In fact, I imagine what people would say at my funeral.
+I imagine what people would say at my funeral.
 I picture them sitting there with me in the casket.
 It’d be nice for them to say nice things, and I think they would.

-But I know they would feel bad that I didn’t get to give more of my gifts to the world and do more of the things that I’ve planned to do and that I don’t get to spend more time with them.
+But I know they would feel bad that I didn’t get to give more of my gifts to the world and do more of the things I’ve planned to do and that I don’t get to spend more time with them.

-It’s something we all need to do, and I think we get caught up in this short clicky, likey, short form, like all positive or funny or whatever, distraction based Internet world we live in.
+It’s something we all need to do, and I think we get caught up in this short clicky, likey, short form, like all positive or funny or whatever, distraction-based Internet world we live in.
 And the reality is we celebrate the death of famous people because that’s what the news talks about.

 So thanks for watching.

 Founder/CEO, Wild Foods